depicted-candela/modern-software-engineer/README.md

-***

 # Enhanced Learning Path for Mastering Python and TypeScript for a Technical Job Role

 This enhanced learning path is designed to prepare you for a technical job role where you will collaborate with highly skilled individuals and contribute to simplifying the world through technology.
 It emphasizes Python and TypeScript, covering foundational skills, advanced algorithms, and job-relevant tools.
 The path is divided into phases and chunks, progressing from basics to advanced topics, with specific resources and detailed properties for AI-generated exercises and lectures to be solved in Visual Studio Code (VSCode).
-The enhancements add critical algorithms and new categories to ensure a world-class programming skill set, aligning with technical interview expectations and real-world applications.
+The enhancements add critical algorithms from *Introduction to Algorithms* (Cormen et al.) and new categories to ensure a world-class programming skill set, aligning with technical interview expectations and real-world applications.

-The timeline spans 10 weeks (July 28 - October 5, 2025), with a reorganized structure to accommodate new algorithmic content while preserving the original syllabus.
-Each chunk includes concepts, patterns, relationships, resources, and properties for AI-generated content to maximize learning.

 ---

 ## Phase 1: Foundational Language Skills (Weeks 1-2, July 28 - August 10, 2025)